 Welcome!
 The Moffatt-Ladd House and Garden (1763) is a National Historic Landmark celebrating its 250th birthday in 2013.
 The house has been an historic house museum for more than 100 years, having first opened its doors to the public in June of 1912.
 One of America's finest Georgian mansions, the house was built for merchant John Moffatt between 1760 and 1763.
 During the Revolution, it was the home of General William Whipple, one of New Hampshire's three signers of the Declaration of Independence and his wife Katharine Moffatt Whipple.
 In 1817 the house passed to John Moffatt's great granddaughter, Maria Tufton Haven Ladd.
 Her son, Alexander Hamilton Ladd, lived in the house from 1862 until his death in 1900.
 The house is furnished to showcase its original features and to reflect its use as a private home from 1763 through 1900.
 (See History for more information on architectural features, furnishings, and the lives of the house's occupants, both enslaved and free.)

-Thank you to our Festival sponsors:EPort Wood Products, People's United Bank, Treehouse Toys,Aland Realty Group, Granite State Minerals, Hilton Garden Inn Portsmouth Downtown, Piscataqua Savings Bank, Preservation Timber Framing, Boynton, Waldron, Doleac, Woodman & Scott, Ed Weissman Antiquarian, A & M Paint and Wallpaper, Atlantic Meida, Ricci Lumber, Springer's Jewlers, and Izzy's Premium Frozen Yogurt.
+We are now making plans for our 2014 Festival.
+Thank you again to our 2013 Festival sponsors:EPort Wood Products, People's United Bank, Treehouse Toys,Aland Realty Group, Granite State Minerals, Hilton Garden Inn Portsmouth Downtown, Piscataqua Savings Bank, Preservation Timber Framing, Boynton, Waldron, Doleac, Woodman & Scott, Ed Weissman Antiquarian, A & M Paint and Wallpaper, Atlantic Meida, Ricci Lumber, Springer's Jewlers, and Izzy's Premium Frozen Yogurt.

 The site is owned and operated by The National Society of The Colonial Dames of America in the State of New Hampshire (NSCDA-NH).
 Founded in 1891, NSCDA is a women's organization dedicated to educating the public about American history.
 More than 80 properties nationwide are affiliated with NSCDA and its state societies.